SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: System and threat model

-Selfish mining attacks (block withholding attack) \cite{sapirshtein2016optimal}.
+\item \textit{Selfish mining attacks (block withholding attack) \cite{sapirshtein2016optimal}}.
 In this case, an attacker controls a significant amount $(>25\%)$ of mining power in the system.
-The selfish miner instead mines the block continuously maintaining its track and fails to publish it to the network.
-The attacker only publishes the chain of the transaction to increase the amount of revenue earned.
+Instead of publishing the mined block to the network, the selfish miner mines the block continuously maintaining its track.
+The attacker only publishes the chain of the transaction to increase the amount of revenue earned. \item \textit{Sybil attacks.} In permissioned blockchains that without proof of work, an attacker can launch Sybil attacks to create multiple identities for voting and thus gain an advantage in consensus. \end{itemize} \textbf{Resistance to SPChain attacks.} SPChain should prevent attackers from launching the following SPChain attacks under the proposed adversary model. \begin{itemize} \item \textit{Reputation fraud attacks}.
+A malicious medical institution may create "zombie" patient nodes to send fake transactions to increase its reputation scores. \item \textit{Inhibition attacks}.
+When a medical institution of the consensus group becomes a leader successfully, it may only package its own transactions and ignore other medical institutions' transactions on purpose to increase the reputation scores. \end{itemize}